grafana/grafana/docs/sources/dashboards/build-dashboards/annotate-visualizations/index.md

 ## Fetch annotations through dashboard settings

-In the dashboard settings, under **Annotations**, you can add new queries to fetch annotations using the built-in data annotation data source or other data sources.
+In the dashboard settings, under **Annotations**, you can add new queries to fetch annotations using any data source including the the built-in data annotation data source.
+Annotation queries return events that can be visualized as event markers in graphs across the dashboard.

 ### Add new annotation queries

 To add a new annotation query to a dashboard, take the following steps:

-1. Open the dashboard settings menu.
+1. Click the dashboard settings (gear) icon in the dashboard header to open the dashboard settings menu.
 1. Select **Annotations**.
 1. Click **Add annotation query**.